Havanese Puppy Book

 Play Biting-Bossy Mouthing-Growling

 Your puppy will be very playful and will use his mouth and teeth when playing.
 He may also begin to display “bossy” behavior by snapping, biting or growling when he doesn’t particularly like what you are expecting him to do.
 This is normal adolescent behavior that puppies exhibit to determine their place in the “pack.”
 You should let him know right away that none of this behavior is acceptable.
-When he does this, grab his cheeks (a fist full of cheek in each hand), lift him so his front feet are off of the ground, give him one good shake, get “in his face” and say “NO BITE” in a very firm voice.
+When he does this, grab his cheek and give him one good shake, and say “NO BITE” in a very firm voice.
 Only when he settles, let go and give lots of praise by saying “GOOD BOY, NO BITE.”
-If the behavior continues, you may need to do this for a longer period of time, saying “NO BITE” two or three or even four times before letting go.
-To get the full affect, the puppy should be struggling at first and should even cry while you are administering the correction.
-Don’t forget the praise when you let go.
+If the behavior continues, you may need to do this for a longer period of time, saying “NO BITE” ~ Don’t forget the praise when you let go.
 You need to let him know that you are the pack leader, and that you are not kidding – you mean business.

 You and your puppy should spend a little quiet time together each day.
 While you are watching television or a movie or just sitting and relaxing, hold your puppy and speak softly while you pet him and tell him he is a good boy.
 Occasionally turn him on his back and hold him like a baby, on your lap or on the floor, softly stroking his tummy.
 This is a very important for children to do as well.
 Sometimes puppies see children only as playmates to roughhouse with and they have a difficult times being calm around them.
 Arrange for quiet time for your puppy and children so that both are aware that they can enjoy each other’s company without being wild and crazy.